• Skip to primary navigation

 • Mix the marinade.
 Whisk the marinade ingredients together until you get a smooth sauce.
 You can taste the marinade if you want.
 It should be a little salty.

 • Marinade the chicken.
-Add the chicken cubes to the yogurt-based marinade, toss to coat evenly, and refrigerate for at least 1 hour.
+Add 4 Chicken breasts (skinless, boneless and cut into cubes) to the yogurt-based marinade, toss to coat evenly, and refrigerate for at least 1 hour.
 You can marinade overnight too if you prefer.

 • Skewer.
 Skewer the chicken chunks onto metal or bamboo skewers.
 If using bamboo, soak them in water for 30 minutes first to help them resist burning on the grill.
 Discard any leftover marinade.